 Business and Marketing Ideas

 These turning projects are great for any gardener, yourself, your friends, or your customers.
 Selling these products would be very good for a Spring Farmer’s market.
 The garden dibbler, seed pot form, and row markers help directly in the garden.
 So the earlier in the year that they are available the more likely you will find gardeners needing these items.

-The mushroom box (or not), and the heart vase are complimentary projects.
+The mushroom box (or not), and the heart vase are complementary projects.
 These would look good in the garden or holding flowers or dried seed heads.
 You could turn other types of “weed pots” as well.
-You can checkout my Pinterest page on vases for more ideas.
+You can check out my Pinterest page on vases for more ideas.
 This would give you a range of “Garden Products” for your booth or table.

 Determination of prices is always a challenge and this post “The nuts and bolts of pricing your work” covers some extra details.
 Consider the amount of time to turn the project.
 A two-part project, the row markers, or the seed pot form, should have a higher price point.
 Try to spread out the price range for your products.
 You could also buy a supply of twine from your local dollar store and include that with your row markers.
 Make sure you adjust the price accordingly.

 Make sure you have a good display with a variety of products for the gardeners that you are looking for.
 You might not make a sale today but hopefully, you can build up some relationships and when they want a garden tool for a friend hopefully they will think of you.